-If police found controlled substances in your home, did they obtain the Search Warrant illegally?
+And, if police found controlled substances in your home, did they obtain the Search Warrant illegally?
 Was the search of your home unlawful?

-If the officers violated your rights in the search and seizure process, the evidence against you might not be admissible.
+But if the officers violated your rights in the search and seizure process, the evidence against you might not be admissible.

 He knows the Minnesota court systems and the people involved.
 His familiarity with the local courts gives him and edge in knowing what strategies and negotiating tactics are successful.

 Gallagher will help you identify outcome goals for your case.
 He will help develop strategies to achieve those goals.
 Then, Gallagher will work hard and patiently until success comes, or the fight continues.
 He loves the courtroom and will fight tirelessly to defend your rights.